datacamp-content-public/courses-handling-missing-data-with-imputations-in-r/slides/chapter_1_25e3bda2b8a26bbfb2f6c8fdafeb3eca.md

 `@script`
-Before imputing a larger dataset, it would be wise to get a feel for how long your imputing might take you.
-It might take you a few minutes, or much longer.
+Before beginning the task, it would be a good idea to get a rough time estimate.

 A simple step for getting a rough runtime estimate would be to run your imputation on a random sample of your data, and calculate the time it takes using the Sys.time() function.
-You may want to use the sample_n() function from the well known dplyr package sample your data.
+You may want to use the sample_n() function from the well known dplyr package sample to your data.

 In this example, suppose you have decided to create 6 imputed datasets, with 10 iterations each.
 Within the mice() function, call your sample dataset, and specify m = 6, and maxit = 10.

 Running this imputation job on my machine using 10% of the data takes around 1 minute.
-Right about now, you might be thinking that it would take about 10 minutes to run the imputation job...
+Right about now, you might be thinking that it would take about 10 minutes to run the entire imputation...

 ---